 In this interview, interviewer-turned-interviewee Keith talks about: the best solar developers, his actual dream job, and the coming shakeout.

 Among solar financiers, mentioning “Keith” only refers to this one person.
-Keith is the “Charlie Rose of Solar and this month’s #Solar100 thought leader.
+Keith is the “Chuck Todd” of solar and this month’s #Solar100 thought leader.

 Getting Started in Solar

-I wanted to start out by learning more about you—before you created and established Project Finance NewsWire, before you became the go-to speaker at project finance conferences—how did you get started in solar?
+Richard Matsui: I wanted to start out by learning more about you—before you created and established Project Finance NewsWire, before you became the go-to speaker at project finance conferences.
+How did you get started in solar?